Erwin Kreuz: Kreuz as bi-national news-maker and San Francisco celebrity

-Kreuz's story was reported in Time magazine, by the Associated Press, and on NBC's Today Show, where host Tom Brokaw lauded the people of Bangor for being such good hosts.
-The CBS Evening News aired segments on Kreuz for two nights in a row.
-The magazines Stern and Der Spiegel told his story to the West German public.
+Kreuz's story was reported in Time magazine, by the Associated Press, and on NBC's Today Show, where host Tom Brokaw lauded the people of Bangor, Maine, for being such good hosts.
+CBS Evening News aired segments on Kreuz two nights in a row.
+Stern and Der Spiegel reported his story in West Germany.

 The citizens of San Francisco were equally amused, and the San Francisco Examiner announced on October 26 they would fly Kreuz and Coffman to their city on October 28, where he was given an even stronger dose of celebrity treatment.
 Kreuz was not impressed by San Francisco upon his arrival, noting the lack of trees on the trip from the airport.
 Mayor George Moscone gave him the key to the city.
 Kreuz also was feted in Chinatown, where he was inducted into the Wong Family Association during a banquet held at the Empress of China restaurant, and received a standing ovation when he was invited to enter the ring at the Grand National Rodeo and Horse Show in the Cow Palace, where he was presented with a white cowboy hat, having received a Native American head-dress in Maine.
 Frederic Wessinger, the president of Blitz-Weinhard Brewing Company, presented Kreuz with a case of beer; Wessinger's great-grandfather, founder of the brewery, also had intended to travel from Germany to San Francisco in the 1850s, but ended up in Oregon instead.

 Kreuz luckily had a sense of humor.
 He told Moscone he drank 17 beers a day, and when he finally boarded a flight back to West Germany on October 31 at Oakland International Airport, he posed with an oversized luggage tag provided by World Airways that read, in English and German, "Please, let me off in Frankfurt / Bitte, in Frankfurt aussteigen lassen".
 Upon his return to Frankfurt, Kreuz declared his preference for Maine over San Francisco and added "If Kennedy can say 'I am a Berliner,' then I am a Bangor".
 Kreuz was greeted in Frankfurt by the press, his employer, Georg Schaller, and friends, accompanied by a 50 L keg of beer from Schaller's brewery.